Pennsylvania Department of Health

 Initial comments:

-Based on a complaint survey completed on July 23, 2025, it was determined that Greene Health and Rehab Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a revisit survey completed on August 21, 2025, it was determined that Greene Health and Rehab Center was not in compliance with the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: